sablier-labs/lockup/README.md

 1. for any stream, $st \le now$

-2. for a given token, $\sum$ stream balances = token.balanceOf(SablierFlow)
+2. for a given token, token.balanceOf(SablierFlow) = $\sum$ stream balances + flow.protocolRevenue(token)

-   Note: In the code, this invariant is tested with equality, as we don't implement the `ERC20.transferFrom` handlers.
-   In real life, someone can transfer tokens to the contract.
+   Note: In the code, this invariant is tested with equality, as we don't implement the `ERC20.transferFrom` and `flow.collectProtocolRevenue` handlers.
+In real life, someone can transfer tokens to the contract or admin can withdraw revenue from the contract.

 3. for any stream, if $ud > 0 \implies cd = bal$